 Some of the typical activities include –

-- Outreach & Promotion– This involves communicating with key journalists, influencers, bloggers or webmasters about a brand, resource, or content to gain coverage and ultimately earn links to a website.
+2. Outreach & Promotion– This involves communicating with key journalists, influencers, bloggers, or webmasters about a brand, resource, or content to gain coverage and ultimately earn links to a website

+3.Building Links- The web pages which have a good number of links from websites having competent domain authority and trust have more SEO score and are likely to rank higher on SERP’s.
 The more quality, relevant sites that link to your website, the higher your position in search engine results will be.
-If the site won’t send any visitors, or the audience is entirely irrelevant and unrelated, then it might not really be a link that’s worth pursuing.
+If the site won’t send any visitors, or the audience is entirely irrelevant and unrelated, then it might not be a link that’s worth pursuing.